 Between the beautiful, colonial streets, historic fortifications, lovely beaches, and fabulous sunsets, Cartagena has no shortage of great photo ops.
-You will certainly be the envy of your friends and family with all the great pictures you take in Cartagena.
-Read on to see the top 12 must take photos in Cartagena.
+Whether you’re looking for the best Cartagena photos to adorn your wall or the most Instagrammable places in Cartagena, you will certainly be the envy of your friends and family with all the great pictures you take in Cartagena.
+Read on to see the top 20 must take photos in Cartagena.

 The Best Photo Opportunities in Cartagena

-Here I will be showing you, in no particular order, the 12 pictures you have to get while in Cartagena.
+Here I will be showing you, in no particular order, 20 pictures you have to get while in Cartagena.
 Not only beautiful, they are the most memorable photos of Cartagena.
 If you’re a social media warrior these are some of the most Instagrammable places in Cartagena.

 No matter whether you prefer portraits, casual shots, selfies, or just landscapes, you won’t be disappointed with these great photos to take in Cartagena.
 So be sure to pack (and charge!) your camera and/or phone and buckle up for this list of the 12 must take photos in Cartagena!